WellthCare

 • Consider partnering with a global network.
 If your workforce travels frequently, a global PPO or travel insurance subsidy can be a low-cost, high-value retention tool.

-Healthcare benefits while traveling abroad are not a single-size-fits-all proposition.
-The smartest approach combines preventive care before you go (using zero-cost benefits like WellthCare), understanding your domestic plan's emergency coverage, and buying supplemental international insurance for true protection.
-This layered strategy ensures you're never caught off guard-and that your health and wealth continue to compound, even when you're miles from home.
+Healthcare benefits while traveling abroad aren't one-size-fits-all.
+The best approach combines three moves: get preventive care before you go (using zero-cost benefits like WellthCare), know what your domestic plan covers in an emergency, and buy supplemental international insurance for real protection.
+That layered strategy means no surprises — and your health and wealth keep growing, even miles from home.

 ← Back to Blog